leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 What do you enter? >
 ```

-Investigating the configuration files contents shows what looks like an "encrypted" version of the password is stored.
+Investigating the configuration files' contents shows what looks like an "encrypted" version of the password is stored.

 ```text
 elf@51340abdb0bc ~/lab $ cat lights.conf